Binary Encoding of Data Types

 There are two types of endianness:

-The illustration below provides an example method of checking the endianness of the machine:
+The illustration below provides example methods for checking the endianness of a machine in different programming languages: